ggjulio/libasm/README.md

 #### <a name="data">.data</a> (`Initialized Data`) :

-DB, DW, DD, DQ, DT, DDQ, and DO are used to declare initialized data in the output file.
-They can be invoked in a wide range of ways:

 |     unit    |          | Size in bytes (octet) |     c equivalent example              |
 |     ----    |   ----   |        -----          |          ---------                    |
 | Byte        | db       | 1                     |  `char c = 'a';`                      |